RSS

 In 1988, Bush defeated Dukakis by 7 million recorded votes.
 But approximately 11 million ballots (75% Democratic) were uncounted.
 Dukakis won the unadjusted exit polls in 24 battleground states by 51-47% and the unadjusted National Exit Poll by 50-49%.
 The Collier brothers classic book Votescam provided evidence that the voting machines were rigged for Bush.

 In 2000, Al Gore won by 540,000 recorded votes (48.4-47.9%).
 But the unadjusted state exit polls (58,000 respondents) indicated that he won by 50.8-44.4%, a 6 million vote margin.
 There were nearly 6 million uncounted votes.
-The True Vote Model had him winning by 51.5-44.7%.
-But the Supreme Court awarded the election to Bush (271-267 EV).
+The True Vote Model had Gore by 51.5-44.7%.
+The Supreme Court awarded the election to Bush (271-267 EV).
 In Florida, 185,000 ballots were uncounted.
-The following states flipped from Gore in the exit poll to Bush in the recorded vote: AL AR AZ CO FL GA MO NC TN TX VA.
+Twelve states flipped from Gore in the exit poll to Bush in the recorded vote: AL AR AZ CO FL GA MO NC NV TN TX VA.
 Gore would have won the election if he captured just one of the states.
-Democracy died in this election.
+Democracy died in 2000.

 The post-election True Vote Model calculated a feasible turnout of living 2000 voters based on Census total votes cast (recorded plus net uncounted), a 1.25% annual mortality rate and 98% Gore/Bush voter turnout.
 It determined that Kerry won by 67-57 million and had 379 EV.
-But Kerry’s unadjusted state exit poll aggregate 51.0% share understated his True Vote Model.
+Kerry’s unadjusted state exit poll aggregate 51.0% share was close to his 51.7% unadjusted National Exit Poll share.
+He had 53.5% in the True Vote Model.
 There was further confirmation of a Kerry landslide.

 Bush had a 48% national approval rating in the final 11 pre-election polls.
-But the Final adjusted National Exit Poll indicated that he had a 53% approval rating – even it was 50% in the unadjusted state exit poll weighted aggregate.
-Given the 3% differential between the Final NEP and state exit poll ratings, let’s deduct 3% from his 48% pre-election approval.
-This gives Bush a 45% vote share – a virtual match to the True Vote Model.
-The exit pollsters had to inflate Bush’s final pre-election 48% average rating by 5% in the NEP in order to have it match the recorded vote – and perpetuate the fraud.
-There was a near-perfect 0.99 correlation ratio between Bush‘s state approval and unadjusted exit poll share.
+The Final adjusted National Exit Poll was forced to indicate that he had a 53% approval rating.
+He had just a 50% rating in the unadjusted state exit poll weighted aggregate.
+Given the 3% differential, we can assume that the 48% pre-election approval rating was also inflated by 3% and was really 45% – a virtual match to the True Vote Model.
+The exit pollsters had to inflate Bush’s 48% pre-election average rating by 5% in the NEP in order to match the recorded vote.
+There was a 0.99 correlation ratio between Bush‘s state approval and his unadjusted exit poll share.

 The Final 2006 National Exit Poll indicated that the Democrats had a 52-46% vote share.
 The Generic Poll Trend Forecasting Model projected that the Democrats would capture 56.43% of the vote.
 It was within 0.06% of the unadjusted exit poll.